theochem/horton/doc/user_molecularham.rst

 Reading the molecular geometry from file
 ----------------------------------------

-The molecular geometry can be read from file using the ``Molecule`` class,
+The molecular geometry can be read from file using the method :py:meth:`horton.io.molecule.Molecule.from_file` of the ``Molecule`` class,

 .. code-block:: python

     mol = Molecule.from_file(filename)

-with arguments

-    :filename: (str) the filename with proper extension or prefix

 Constructing a molecular geometry from scratch